SMarkus27/perfect-pay-service/README.md

 }
 ```
 ### Create a product
-* Send the product you want to create in the body of your request.
+* Sends the product you want to create in the body of your request.
 Use the Product Model for this.
 ```
 http:localhost:8000/products
 ```